Quickstart

 CocoaPods

-You can use CocoaPods to install ChannelIO SDK.
-CocoaPods 1.10.0 version or later is required.
+You can utilize CocoaPods to install the ChannelIO SDK.
+Please ensure that you have CocoaPods version 1.10.0 or later.

-1. Add ChannelIOSDK to the 'Podfile' of the project as below.
+1. Add ChannelIOSDK to the 'Podfile' of your project as shown below:

 target YOUR_PROJECT_TARGET do